rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 #### Kubernetes RBAC for Istio control plane resources
-To restrict a specific user(s) to a single Istio namespace, the cluster admin would apply a manifest similar to the one listed below which restricts the user *sales-admin* to the namespace *istio-system1*.
+To restrict a specific user(s) to a single Istio namespace, the cluster admin would apply a manifest similar to the one below.
+In this subset of a manifest, a user named *sales-admin* is limited to the namespace *istio-system1*.
+A completed manifest would contain many more `apiGroups` that the tenant user could access for application deployments.
 ```yaml
 kind: Role
 apiVersion: rbac.authorization.k8s.io/v1